-- The Program Manager of Evaluation and Intake Administrative Specialist along with campus staff and the intake team evaluators, monitor the Indicator 12 timelines in SuccessEd under Students> Program Compliance. - Initial team evaluators will monitor the report in SuccessEd for students they have tested. - Staff will receive annual training regarding evaluation timelines and district expectations for meeting evaluation and ARD timelines. - Staff will establish and support a coaching system to ensure compliance with evaluation deadlines. - Staff will utilize an intake checklist in conjunction with a shared database consisting of date of consent, evaluation due date, evaluation lock date, and Initial ARD meeting date.
+- Evaluation staff will monitor the Indicator 12 timelines in Success Ed under Students> Program Compliance. - Initial team evaluators will monitor the report in Success Ed for students they have tested. - Staff will receive annual training regarding evaluation timelines and district expectations for meeting evaluation and ARD timelines. - Staff will establish and support a coaching system to ensure compliance with evaluation deadlines. - Staff will utilize an intake checklist in conjunction with a shared database consisting of date of consent, evaluation due date, evaluation lock date, and Initial ARD meeting date.

-- Secondary ARD Facilitators, special education administrators, and campus special education teachers will receive annual training on Indicator 13 procedures for the district. - All Secondary ARD Facilitators will participate in a calibration training through a structured audit of existing transition paperwork completed this school year to ensure compliance. - ARD paperwork audits will occur every semester to ensure 100% compliance with Indicator 13 requirements.
+- Secondary ARD Facilitators, special education administrators, and campus special education teachers will receive annual training on Indicator 13 procedures for the district. - All Secondary ARD Facilitators will participate in a Calibration Training through a structured audit of existing transition paperwork completed this school year to ensure compliance. - ARD paperwork audits will occur every semester to ensure 100% compliance with Indicator 13 requirements.